 Trail cycling / KE.CY / Zoran Bosák

 “Košice has the second-largest city forests in Europe.
 KE.CY obtained permission to work here in Bankov area.
-We consider it as a display of our vision now, it’s here where we wanted to show what single tracks actually are,” he says after multiple descending down the sharp curve of the KE.CY single track.
+We consider it as a display of our idea now, it’s here where we wanted to show what single tracks actually are,” he says after multiple descending down the sharp curve of the KE.CY single track.
 “Some people in our team are certified trail builders under the International Mountain Bicycling Association (IMBA) who give lectures on how to compose single tracks.
 It’s essential to keep a certain angle so water erosion is avoided, or forests don’t suffer from drainage.
 One cannot artificially counteract the woods zone or let the trail lose its quality over time.
-We use only natural material we find along the way.”
+We use only natural material that we find along the way.”

 BMX / Bikros Furča / Mišo Tomčo

 Where can you get more romantic sunset than from the hill of Furča neighbourhood?
 We’re coming here during that pink light hue and it’s immediately clear how well the Bikros photos will look.
 Of course, no one has counted with children cycling school when five-year-old dazes with his crazily coordinated ride through wavy mounds and high curves.
 Not worried, he says he fell a few times.

 There are more boys around, though – the official BMX Košický šarkaň club couch Maťo Maurer gives them the feedback and orientates them along with the race.
 Later comes, however, tenfold Slovak bikros champion, Mišo Tomčo.
 He describes the development of the BMX cycling in Košice in which he’s been an important figure for almost twenty years now: “A lot of kids come here from this neighbourhood, cross country cyclists also.
 Everyone is welcome.
 The BMX in this city somehow connects us all.
 We also organize a race once a year, and Slovak championship took place here few times as well,” Mišo says.